NCGRP/haplotypista/README.txt

           ./haplotypista -i AtExample.txt -o AtExout.txt -l AtExlog.txt -b 5 8 -m ?

 Output:
-Produces a series of output files with unique haplotypes recoded as unique integers.
+Produces a series of output data sets with unique haplotypes recoded as unique integers.
-	Output files receive the suffix ".bX" where X is the block length, i.e. the number of contiguous SNPs used to define the allelic state.
+	Output data sets receive the suffix ".bX" where X is the block length, i.e. the number of contiguous SNPs used to define the allelic state.
 If a string of SNPs contains the missing data character defined with -m, the resulting haplotype is recoded as missing data, receiving the designation "-9999" in the output file.
-Row 1 of the output file indicates the chromosome where the haplotype lies.
+Row 1 of the output data set indicates the chromosome where the haplotype lies.
 Row 2 is the length of the haplotype block, using the units in row 2 of the input file.
+Also produces a log file containing summary statistics for the output data sets.
+Column
+	headers are as follows:
+	b = haplotype block length
+	chromosome = chromosome number ("0" indicates all chromosomes combined) n loci = number of loci used for allele count statistics Mean allele count = average number of alleles across newly coded loci SD allele count = standard deviation of allele count across newly coded loci n haplotype length = number of recoded haplotypes used for haplotype length statistics Mean haplotype length = average length of a newly coded locus SD haplotype length = standard deviation in length across newly coded loci